 Back to Nature is a versatile piece of artifact and enchantment removal, as well as providing limited graveyard hate.
 Bane of Progress is a board wipe for artifacts and enchantments, and leaves a big body behind.
 Scavenging Ooze provides you with repeatable graveyard hate while buffering your life total and growing itself.

 Green is known for its numerous fight effects, from Prey Upon to Ram Through to repeatable effects on creatures like Thorn Mammoth.
-Perhaps the best creature removal in green, however, is Song of the Dryads.
+Perhaps the best creature removal in Green, however, is Song of the Dryads.
 It’s especially nasty to play on someone’s commander, where you can nullify its abilities and prevent it from being re-cast.

-One of the other difficulties green faces is speed.
-You can ramp, but you risk running out of tempo, especially since green is vulnerable to removal.
+One of the other difficulties Green faces is speed.
+You can ramp, but you risk running out of tempo, especially since Green is vulnerable to removal.
 Concordant Crossroads helps eliminate some of those fears by letting threats attack on the turn they come down.

-Mono-green rarely cares about doing things on opponent’s turns, so City of Solitude can slow the game down to your pace while disrupting your opponents’ turns.
+Mono-Green rarely cares about doing things on opponent’s turns, so City of Solitude can slow the game down to your pace while disrupting your opponents’ turns.
 Alternatively, you can speed up your own deck with cards like Yeva, Nature’s Herald and Vivien, Champion of the Wilds, casting creatures on your opponents’ combat or end steps.

-Game Finishers / Win Conditions
+Game Finishers / Win Conditions for Mono Green

 How can we start off with anything but the hugest of creatures?
 Worldspine Wurm is a disgusting threat to play, assuming you can get to eleven mana.
-A 15/15 trampler that dies into three 5/5s AND lets you redraw it is in its own league of value.
-Pair it with Avenger of Zendikar to create a wide board, turning your dead late-game land draws into buffs
+A 15/15 trampler that dies into three 5/5s and lets you redraw it is in its own league of value.
+Pair it with Avenger of Zendikar to create a wide board, turning your dead late-game land draws into buffs.

 Vigor is another option: it protects your creatures from damage and turns your board from a snowball into an avalanche.